 Our Support Team helps us all have a wonderful FFL experience

 Manuel Guzman is dad to Manuel (dx January 2007) and Camila.
 Manuel, his wife Keila, and their two children live in Hatillo, Puerto Rico and have been attending Friends for Life Orlando conferences since 2009.
 Manuel and his wife are both attorneys, who upon their son’s diagnosis began providing pro bono legal advocacy support and representation to T1D families in Puerto Rico; including drafting and passing local legislation in Puerto Rico to ensure that T1D children received the support and care they needed in both public and private schools.
-Manuel joined the US Army Reserves in 1996 as a Commissioned Officer in the Medical Services Corps, and later transferred to the Judge Advocate General’s’ Corps where he currently holds the rank of Major.
-In his civilian career he was in private practice from 2002 until 2018, where he mainly focused on corporate litigation.
+Manuel joined the US Army Reserves in 1996 as a Commissioned Officer in the Medical Services Corps, and later transferred to the Judge Advocate General’s’ Corps.
+After almost 26 years of service, he retired from the US Army Reserves in February 2022.
+In his civilian career, he was in private practice from 2002 until 2018, where he mainly focused on corporate litigation.
 In 2018.
-Manuel left private practice and joined the US Government legal workforce, where he is currently the Supervisory Attorney in the US Department of Homeland Security, Federal Emergency Management Agency, for Puerto Rico and the US Virgin Islands.
-This is Manuel’s second year volunteering with the FFL Support Team.
+Manuel left private practice and joined the US Government legal workforce, where he is currently the Supervisory Attorney with the US Department of Homeland Security, Federal Emergency Management Agency, for Puerto Rico and the US Virgin Islands.
+Manuel’s has been volunteering with the FFL Support Team since 2019.

 Carolyn Meredith is mom to Chelsea, Jeremy (dx’d May 2000), and Bailey and wife to Rich.
 Carolyn and her family attended their first Friends for Life conference in 2003 and have been involved with CWD ever since.
 Carolyn works with Rich managing the storage facility and works with the Support Team as central communications during the conference.
 For her day job, Carolyn is the Data Management Tech at an elementary school in St. Petersburg, Florida.
 She enjoys meeting and sharing with other CWD families.
 “Friends for Life is a place where everyone ‘gets it’ and you can share your own experiences to help others newer to T1D.”